d12frosted/elpa-mirror/gnu/sketch-mode-readme.txt

   The initial version with the transient can be found in the 'transient-version' branch.
 This version introduced a toolbar which made the transient unnecessary.
 Also removing the transient frees up drawing space.
-It has been replaced by a hydra which can togglable.
+It has been replaced by a hydra which is togglable.
 Also an earlier version showed the mouse coordinate position in the mode-line.
-However, this functionality hinders the 'interactive' drawing (which might could be considered an emacs bug).
+However, this functionality hinders the 'interactive' drawing (which might be due to an emacs 'bug').
 Anyway, you can toggle showing the coordinates by pressing `t c' (maybe it works more fluently on your system).

 2 Preliminary comment